Registered Members. You’re a PSIA-AASI member who’s starting your education journey and hasn’t yet achieved your PSIA-AASI certification.

 You shall not discriminate against any member or any other person on account of race, religion, age, creed, disability, gender, gender identity, sexual orientation, or nationality.

-You shall not conduct yourself in a manner which would bring discredit to the association or any division.
+You shall not conduct yourself in a manner which would bring discredit to the association or any region.